2022 visit by Nancy Pelosi to Taiwan: United States

 President Joe Biden initially cautioned against the reported trip on July 20, 2022, saying the US military had assessed "it is not a good idea right now".
 However, on August 1, White House national security spokesman John Kirby said that Pelosi had the right to visit Taiwan, adding that the United States would not be intimidated by China's expected escalation in response to the potential trip.

 American politicians, officials, and analysts condemned the series of retaliatory measures that China undertook against Taiwan and the United States for the visit.
 US Secretary of State Antony Blinken issued this statement:The United States has conveyed to the PRC consistently and repeatedly that we do not seek and will not provoke a crisis.
 President Tsai has said the same thing.
 China has chosen to overreact and use Speaker Pelosi’s visit as a pretext to increase provocative military activity in and around the Taiwan Strait.
 We anticipated that China might take steps like this.
 In fact, we described this exact scenario.
 The fact is the Speaker's visit was peaceful.
 There is no justification for this extreme, disproportionate, and escalatory military response.

 Let me say again that nothing has changed about our "one China" policy, which is guided by the Taiwan Relations Act, the three Communiques, and the Six Assurances.
 We don't want unilateral changes to the status quo from either side.
 We do not support Taiwan independence.
 We expect cross-strait differences to be resolved peacefully, not coercively or by force.

 Similarly, Republican Senators exhibited rare support for Pelosi.
 Senate Republican leader Mitch McConnell was joined by 25 other Republican senators in expressing support for Pelosi's trip to Taiwan.
 In justifying their support, the Republican senators called the trip "consistent with the United States' One China policy".
 Although Texas Senator Ted Cruz was absent from the joint statement, he praised Nancy Pelosi's visit to Taiwan while criticising Biden's lack of support.
 Similarly, Senators Rick Scott and Lindsey Graham also expressed approval of the trip despite their absence from the joint statement.

 The White House announced on August 4 that the Pentagon has directed the aircraft carrier USS Ronald Reagan to remain in the area near Taiwan "to monitor the situation" as China launches missiles in the region.
 Furthermore, NSC spokesperson John Kirby said that the US has delayed a planned test of a Minuteman III ICBM to avoid increasing tensions.
-It had also summoned the Chinese ambassador to protest China's military actions in response to Pelosi's visit.
+It had also summoned the Chinese ambassador Qin Gang to protest China's military actions in response to Pelosi's visit.